katersonnbert/gitnotes/svn.md

 Update files in your working directory from the repository if new revisions are available.
 Files that have been modified at the repository as well as locally are merged automatically, if the changes are not overlapping.
 Should the differences overlap, a conflict will be displayed.
-Svn does not allow any commit, as long as a conflict is present.
+Svn does not allow any commit as long as a conflict is present.

     svn update

 Available options to resolve update conflicts are:

     (p)ostpone      …   Leave the file in a conflicted state for you to resolve after your update is complete.
     (d)iff          …   Display the differences between the base revision and the conflicted file itself in unified diff format.
     (e)dit          …   Open the file in conflict with your favorite editor, as set in the environment variable EDITOR.
     (r)esolved      …   After editing a file, tell svn that you've resolved the conflicts in the file and that it should accept the current contents—basically that you've “resolved” the conflict.
     (m)ine-(f)ull   …   Discard the newly received changes from the repository and use only your local changes for the file under review.
     (t)heirs-(f)ull …   Discard your local changes to the file under review and use only the newly received changes from the repository.
     (l)aunch        …   Launch an external program to perform the conflict resolution.
 This requires a bit of preparation beforehand.

 Update specified filename only within the working directory

     svn update [filename]

-If a conflict has been identified by update or commit, svn needs the user to confirm, that the changes that have been made, can be safely transfered to the repository and overwrite the file of conflict there.
+If a conflict has been identified by update or commit, svn needs the user to confirm, that the changes that have been made, can be safely transferred to the repository and overwrite the file of conflict there.
 Requires succeeding commit.

     svn resolve --accept [arg] [filename/dirname]

 Available arguments for –accept are:

-    mine-full   …   Resolve all conflicted files with copies of the files as they stood immediately before you ran svn update. theirs-full …   Resolve all conflicted files with copies of the files that were fetched from the server when you ran svn update. working     …   Assuming that you've manually handled the conflict resolution, choose the version of the file as it currently stands in your working copy. base        …   Choose the file that was the BASE revision before you updated your working copy.
-That is, the file that you checked out before you made your latest edits.
+    mine-full   …   Resolve all conflicted files with copies of the files as they stood immediately before svn update was run.
+    theirs-full …   Resolve all conflicted files with copies of the files that were fetched from the server when svn update was run.
+    working     …   Assuming that you've manually handled the conflict resolution, choose the version of the file as it currently stands in the working copy. base        …   Choose the file that was the BASE revision before you updated your working copy.
+                    That is, the file that was checked out before the latest edits were made.

 Add new files or directories to the repository.
 Changes will only become active after the next commit.
 Directories will be added including all contained files and subdirectories.
 To add a folder without files,